Cheap home improvements that actually cut bills

 | Boiler upgrade (working boiler) | New boilers are only 5-10% more efficient than 10-year-old ones |

-Focus on the basics first: draught-proofing, insulation, behaviour changes.
+Stick with the basics first: draught-proofing, insulation, and behaviour changes.
 These give the best return for most homes.